ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 -----------------

-The sections in a clinincal note tend to be arranged as flattened hierarchies extending over several sections.
-For instance, in a discharge report one might encounter a section labeled GENERAL_EXAM, followed by a section labeled HEAD_AND_NECK_EXAM, which represents a more specific type of exam.
-This section could be followed by a section labeled EYE_EXAM, which is an even more specific type of exam.
-Although these sections would be listed sequentially in the report, they naturally form a hierarchy of EXAMINATION concepts proceeding from general to specific.
+The sections in a clinincal note tend to be arranged as flattened hierarchies extending over several consecutive sections.
+For instance, in a discharge report one might encounter a section labeled GENERAL_EXAM, followed by a section labeled HEAD_AND_NECK_EXAM, which represents a more specific type of general exam.
+This section could be followed by a section labeled EYE_EXAM, which is an even more specific type of head and neck exam.
+Although these sections would be listed sequentially in the report, they naturally form a hierarchy of EXAM concepts proceeding from general to specific.
 Other section groups in the report exhibit the same characteristics.

 A data structure for managing hierarchies such as this is a stack.
 The section tagger manages a "concept stack" as it processes the report text.
-It uses the stack to identify these natural concept groups and to resolve ambiguities as described in the previous section.
+It uses the stack to identify these natural concept groups, to keep track of the scope of each, and to resolve ambiguities as described in the previous section.

 The specificity of a concept is determined by its graph treecode.
 The longer the treecode, the more specific the concept.
 Two concepts with identical length